pusher/pusher-platform-android/README.md

 ```

 **Note:** The publish action will both override the current release (if it has the same version name as the current) and automatically publish the new version.

+### Maven

+Syncing the artifacts to Maven is also setup.
+It involves logging into bintray and syncing an uploaded release.

 ## Communication